Skip to main content

 }

-You can see it takes a name parameter, and returns a greeting based on the provided name.
+You can see it takes a name parameter, and returns a greeting based on the provided name, matching both our header file, and indirectly, what was specified in our Slice file.

 Main Server Program